Clearview AI facial recognition customers reportedly include Justice Department, FBI, ICE, Macy's

-The client list of Clearview AI, a controversial facial recognition app being used by US law enforcement to identify suspects and other people, has been leaked.
-Its customers reportedly include not only law enforcement agencies like ICE and the Justice Department, but also companies like retail giant Macy's.
-BuzzFeed News' Thursday report cited an internal document it obtained.
+Customers of controversial facial recognition app Clearview AI include not only law enforcement agencies like Immigration and Customs Enforcement and the Department of Justice, but also companies such as retail giant Macy's, according to a Thursday report by BuzzFeed News, which cites internal documents reviewed by the publication.

-ICE confirmed its use of Clearview AI in an emailed statement, saying it's primarily for Homeland Security Investigations (HSI) agents who investigate child exploitation and cybercrime cases.

-Clearview AI has also reportedly been used by some people working at the FBI, Customs and Border Protection (CBP), Interpol, AT&T, Verizon, T-Mobile, Best Buy, the NBA, Eventbrite, Las Vegas Sands, Coinbase, Bank of America, Walmart and Kohl's.
+Clearview AI has also been used by some people working at the FBI, Customs and Border Protection, Interpol, AT&T, Verizon, T-Mobile, Best Buy, Eventbrite, Las Vegas Sands, Coinbase, Bank of America, Walmart and Kohl's, according to the BuzzFeed report.

+"This list, if confirmed, is a privacy, security, and civil liberties nightmare," said Nathan Freed Wessler, staff attorney with the American Civil Liberties Union.
+"Government agents should not be running our faces against a shadily assembled database of billions of our photos in secret and with no safeguards against abuse."

-Clearview AI didn't immediately respond to a request for comment, but the company's attorney said Wednesday that security is its "top priority."
-Tor Ekeland, Clearview AI's attorney, was responding to the data breach that saw the customer list leaked, as well as the number of searches those customers have made and how many accounts customers had set up.
+Clearview AI didn't immediately respond to a request for comment.
+On Wednesday, the company revealed that it had suffered a data breach that saw its customer list stolen, along with information such as the number of searches those customers have made and how many accounts customers had set up.
+Clearview attorney Tor Ekeland said in a statement then that security is the company's "top priority."

 The app identifies people by comparing photos to a database of images scraped from social media and other sites.
 It came under fire after a New York Times investigation into the software company last month, with Clearview AI being called a "chilling" privacy risk by Democratic Sen. Edward Markey in late January.
 Google, YouTube, Microsoft and Twitter have sent cease-and-desist letters to Clearview AI since, and the company is also facing multiple lawsuits.

+In an emailed statement, ICE confirmed its use of Clearview AI, saying it's primarily for agents with Homeland Security Investigations who are involved in child exploitation and cybercrime cases.

+The FBI declined to comment.
+Best Buy denied ever using or planning to use Clearview AI.
+Bank of America said it's not a customer.
+ICE, the Department of Justice, Interpol, Customs and Border Protection, Macy's, AT&T, Verizon, T-Mobile, Eventbrite, Las Vegas Sands, Walmart and Kohl's didn't immediately respond to requests for comment.

-Coinbase said it has not yet made a commitment to use Clearview AI.
+Coinbase said it hasn't yet made a commitment to use Clearview AI.

 "Our security and compliance teams tested Clearview AI to see if the service could meaningfully bolster our efforts to protect employees and offices against physical threats and investigate fraud," a Coinbase spokesperson said in an emailed statement.
 "We have not tested nor would we use Clearview AI's service with our customer data.
 We maintain strict privacy controls that prevent customer data from being used in this manner."